cilium/cilium/Documentation/gettingstarted/cni-chaining.rst

 CNI chaining allows to use Cilium in combination with other CNI plugins.

-With Cilium CNI chaining, the base network connectivity and IP address management is managed by the non-Cilium CNI plugin, but Cilium attaches BPF programs to the network devices created by the non-Cilium plugin to provide L3/L4/L7 network visibility & policy enforcement and other advanced features like transparent encryption.
+With Cilium CNI chaining, the base network connectivity and IP address management is managed by the non-Cilium CNI plugin, but Cilium attaches eBPF programs to the network devices created by the non-Cilium plugin to provide L3/L4/L7 network visibility & policy enforcement and other advanced features like transparent encryption.